Tikhonov Regularization for Stochastic Non-Smooth Convex Optimization in Hilbert Spaces: Tikhonov regularization: Convergence properties for convex functions

-The second abstract result is the equivalence of the uniform structure on the class of subdifferentials of convex lsc. functions between the bounded Hausdorff distance and the uniform convergence on bounded sets of resolvents.
+The second abstract result is the equivalence of the uniform structure on the class of subdifferentials of convex lsc functions between the bounded Hausdorff distance and the uniform convergence on bounded sets of resolvents. \begin{proposition}[\tcb{\cite[Theorem~5.2]{AW1}}].
+Let $f$ and $g \in \Gamma_0(\H)$.
+To any $\rho > \max\pa{\dist(0, \mathrm{epi}(f)), \dist(0, \mathrm{epi}(g))}$ there correspond some constants $\kappa$ and $\rho_0$ (that depend on $\rho$) such that